This Free Crochet pattern teaches you how to Crochet a Thick Pot holder or use it as a Hot pad.

 For this Thick Mesh Pot Holder project you will need:

-HOOK: 5 mm hook or size H hook
+- HOOK: 5 mm hook or size H hook for the US

-* = Repeat what is in between *’s for remainder of the round.
+* = Repeat what is in between the stars for the rest of the row

 RIGHT HANDED VERSION